coinevo/documents/docs/es/commands/README.md

 ### importwallet "filename"

 Imports keys from a wallet dump file (see `dumpwallet`).
 Requires a new wallet backup after this command.
 Use the full path to the dump file.
-Qtum-qt will show a status of ìImportingÖî for a while, then ìScanningî as it rescans the blockchain.
+Evo-qt will show a status of ìImportingÖî for a while, then ìScanningî as it rescans the blockchain.
 This command may take five minutes or more to return, and the wallet may appear to freeze during this time.

 On a PC with the dump file in a folder ìBackupsî on the Desktop: